Approved by the Halifax Initiative Coordinating Committee – September 2008

 Information regarding the principal decisions taken by the Coordinating Committee is available to the general public upon request.

-Tides Canada Initiatives formerly Sage Centre), who have full governing, legal, and fiduciary responsibility for the Halifax Initiative, disclose annual audited financial statements on their web site.
+Tides Canada Initiatives, which has full governing, legal and fiduciary responsibility for the Halifax Initiative, discloses annual audited financial statements on its web site.

 The Halifax Initiative also has its own unaudited balance sheet and income statement specific to our operations and produced on an annual basis.
 This is available on request.